union-imgcross icon

 Professional Employer Organization (PEO)

 A PEO is very similar to an EOR partner and provides all but the same services.
-However, one key difference between an EOR and a PEO is that in the case of PEO employees are on the rolls of your company, and therefore all the HR and employee role-related matters need to be taken care of by you.
-However, an EOR partner has employees on their payrolls and takes relatively trivial activities and processes off your plate.
+However, one key difference between an EOR and a PEO is that in the case of a PEO, employees are on the rolls of your company, and therefore, you need to take care of all the HR and employee role-related matters.

 Conclusion

-An EOR partner such as Skuad should be integral to your plans if you are looking to work with a trusted partner who can take care of your HR needs.
-Skuad has deep expertise in the labor and employment laws of Denmark.
-It will also ensure that your HR practices are compliant with the local legal system and you are never on the wrong side of the law.
+It will also ensure that your HR practices are compliant with the local legal system and that you are never on the wrong side of the law.

 Contact Skuad today to give your business expansion plans the much-needed boost!